scala/scala3/docs/_docs/internals/best-effort-compilation.md

 ---

 Best-effort compilation is a compilation mode introduced with the aim of improving IDE integration.
-It allows to generate tast6y-like artifacts and semanticdb files in erroring programs.
+It allows to generate tasty-like artifacts and semanticdb files in erroring programs.

 It is composed of two experimental compiler options:
 * `-Ybest-effort` produces Best Effort TASTy (`.betasty`) files to the `META-INF/best-effort` directory